Rahul Gandhi: National security

 After the 2013 Muzaffarnagar riots at a Madhya Pradesh election rally in Indore, Gandhi claimed that a police officer told him that Pakistan's military intelligence service, ISI, was trying to recruit disgruntled riot-affected youngsters.
 The district administration, Uttar Pradesh state government, Union Home Ministry, Research and Analysis Wing (RAW) and Intelligence Bureau (IB) denied any such development.
 This remark drew heavy criticism from various political outfits such as BJP, SP, CPI and JD(U).
 Congress's Jairam Ramesh said Gandhi needed to apologise to the Muslim community for this remark.
-In reply to the ECI's show-cause notice to explain why action should not be initiated against him for violating the Model Code of Conduct, Gandhi said that he didn't intend to exploit communal sentiments but was referring to divisive politics.
+In reply to the ECI's show-cause notice to explain why action should not be initiated against him for violating the Model Code of Conduct, Gandhi said that he did not intend to exploit communal sentiments but was referring to divisive politics.

 Lokpal

 Gandhi opines that the Lokpal should be made a constitutional body and it should be made accountable to the Parliament, just like the Election Commission of India.
 He opined that Lokpal alone cannot root out corruption, rather a strong political will is needed to remove corruption.
 This statement came out on 25 August 2011, on the 10th day of Anna Hazare's fast.
 Gandhi's statement was considered a delaying tactic by the opposition and Team Anna's members.
 It was consequently slammed by opposition leaders Sushma Swaraj and Arun Jaitley.
 The Parliamentary Standing Committee led by Abhishek Manu Singhvi tabled the Jan Lokpal Bill report in the Rajya Sabha on 9 December 2011.
 The report recommended the Lokpal be made into a constitutional body.